Rural Forest Health Management Program

 King County Tax Incentives

-Developing a Forest Stewardship Plan is the first step toward qualifying for tax incentives through King County’s Public Benefit Rating system.
-Enrolling your forestland the program could translate into a 50%-90% reduction in the assessed value of your forest property.
-See the King County website to learn more about the Public Benefit Rating System.
+Developing a Forest Stewardship Plan can help you qualify for tax incentives through King County’s Public Benefit Rating System and Designated Forestland programs.
+Enrolling your forestland in one of these programs could translate into a 50%-90% reduction in the assessed value of your forested areas.
+See King County’s website to learn more about their tax incentive programs.